Seattle Housing Levy

 What is the Seattle Housing Levy?

-Since 1986 the Housing Levy has been the cornerstone of funding for affordable housing in Seattle, creating and preserving over 15,000 affordable rental homes and over 1,000 homeownership opportunities throughout the city.
-The Housing Levy has also provided long-term and consistent operating, maintenance, and services support for over 1,300 affordable homes.
+Since 1986 the Housing Levy has been the cornerstone of funding for affordable housing in Seattle, creating and preserving over 11,000 affordable rental homes and over 1,000 homeownership opportunities throughout the city.
+Thanks to investments from the Housing Levy, over 16,000 people currently live in safe, stable homes they can afford.
 For nearly 40 years, Seattle residents have consistently supported this critical resource, with the most recent Housing Levy in 2016 receiving a voter approval rate of over 70%.

 Seattle Housing Levy Oversight Committee